nautobot/nautobot/nautobot/docs/rest-api/authentication.md

 # REST API Authentication

 The Nautobot REST API primarily employs token-based authentication.
-For convenience, cookie-based authentication can also be used when navigating the browsable API.
+For convenience, cookie-based authentication can also be used when navigating the browseable API.

 {%
     include-markdown "../models/users/token.md"